-We are synthesizing materials, especially hydrogels, whose properties can be altered at any position or time.
-These property changes are induced with user controlled triggers, such as light or enzymes.
+We are designing molecularly engineered materials with spatially-defined structures and whose properties can be altered at positions or times of interest.
+Property changes are induced with user controlled triggers, such as light or enzymes.
 These materials enable the selective alteration of properties for applications of interest, such as dynamic cell culture, therapeutic delivery, and regenerative medicine.

 Examining matrix regulation of cell quiescence, activation, and fate in disease

 The extracellular matrix (ECM) plays a critical role in regulating cell quiescence and activation in tissue homeostasis and repair.
 However, when misregulated, disease can be permitted or promoted.
-We are examining the role of the ECM and its remodeling in disease, especially in breast cancer cell dormancy and re-activation and fibrosis.
-Additionally, we are utilizing extracellular and intracellular cues to direct cell differentiation for the creation of improved disease models.
+We are examining the role of the ECM and its remodeling in disease, especially in breast cancer cell dormancy/re-activation and cell activation in fibrosis.

 - Pew Scholars Program in Biomedical Sciences